COVID-19 Mitigation Procedures

 - You may be called before you arrive at your appointment and asked screening questions.
 If you are not feeling well, please call us and we will be happy to reschedule you.

-- Upon entering the building you must wear a mask, and you will be brought directly to your treatment room and settled there.
+- Upon entering the building, please wear a mask and check in with our staff before sitting in our waiting room.
+A team member will take your temperature before bringing you back to your treatment room.
 Our entire team will be gowned up with personal protective equipment, but don’t worry, we are still smiling under all of it!

 - After your appointment please, re-don your mask before leaving the treatment room as we check you out and schedule your next appointment behind our new St. Albans Glass shields.